 It is widely recognized that incumbents have structural advantages over challengers during elections.
 This phenomenon is known as an incumbency advantage.
-The incumbency advantage might emerge as name recognition, ease of access to campaign finances, access to governmental resources that can indirectly boost a campaign, and sometimes even the possibility of determing the timing of elections.
-Certain aspects of the incumbency advantage are common, not only for developing countries, but also for western democracies.3
+The incumbency advantage might emerge as name recognition, ease of access to campaign finances, access to government resources that can indirectly boost a campaign, and sometimes even the possibility of determining the timing of elections.
+Certain aspects of the incumbency advantage are common, not only for developing countries but also for western democracies.3

 Despite the incumbency advantage, votes in the first round of the presidential election were quite evenly distributed between the two leading candidates.
 The only region where the candidate endorsed by the ruling political party received more than 50% of the votes was Samtskhe-Javakheti, while the leading opposition candidate received slightly more than half of the votes from Georgian polling stations abroad.